 - Over the years, the love for the hummer has inspired new recipes, including Palmer's favorite Bay Hill hummer.
 Other hummers include a banana split with banana and chocolate liqueurs; a candy cane with peppermint schnapps and crème de cacao; and a strawberry shortcake with strawberry liqueur and amaretto.

-You can also transform some of our favorite sweet cocktails into a hummer by using the main liquors.
-For instance, your favorite sweet cocktails into a hummer by using the main liquors.
+- You can also transform some of your favorite sweet cocktails into a hummer by using the main liquors.
 For instance, a creamsicle is made with triple sec, amaretto, and lemon ice cream with orange sherbert.
 A grasshopper uses crème de menthe and cacao, while a mocha hummer uses coffee liqueur and crème de cacao.
 Both of those use vanilla ice cream, as most hummers do.

 - The possibilities for creating hummers are endless.
 Keep your liquor pour to a total of 2 to 3 ounces and use two to four scoops of ice cream.
 With four scoops, you can easily get two short or one tall drink.